 Product vs Engineering: The Verdict

-Getting to experience a rotation in the product team opened my eyes to where an IT degree can lead you.
-Despite not fundamental to be a product manager, my technical skills were useful and helped me to bring new ways to do tasks as well as to optimise product team processes.
-The rotation in product has broadened my thoughts surrounding features we are building, and taught to investigate alternative solutions that would suit our software and customers better.
+Experiencing a rotation on the Product Team opened my eyes to where an IT degree can lead you.
+Despite not fundamental to be a Product Manager, my technical skills were useful and helped me to bring new ways to do tasks as well as to optimise product team processes.
+The rotation in Product has broadened my thoughts surrounding features we are building and taught to investigate alternative solutions that would suit our software and customers better.